 Double Taxation Treatment Criteria

 Double Taxation Agreements in UAE help stop people and businesses from paying taxes twice on the same money or things.
-Here's when a DTA typically applies,
+To benefit, maintaining valid tax residency in UAE is often required.
+Here's when a DTA typically applies.

 - Residency of the taxpayer: If you live in one country but make money in another, the DTA decides which country gets to tax that money.
 This stops you from being taxed twice just because of where you live.